Get exclusive member benefits & effect social change. Join Today

 You are more likely to develop gangrene if you have a history of certain medical conditions, including:

 Some other physical events could increase your risk of gangrene.
 You may be more likely to develop this condition if you:

 Sometimes the first sign of dry gangrene is a reddish line that develops around the affected tissue.
 This line may later turn black.

 A scraping of tissue from your affected body part may be examined with a microscope to look for dead cells.
-If you have blisters, a sample of the fluid from a blister can be checked for the bacteria that cause gas gangrene.

 Some kinds of imaging are helpful in diagnosing the spread of gangrene in your internal tissues.
 These tests could include X-rays, MRI scans, or CT scans.